Juice=Juice: 2018–2025: New members

 On October 6, Kanazawa Tomoko announced that she will be graduating from the group and Hello!
 Project on November 24 to focus on the treatment of her endometriosis.

 On November 24, the group held their first concert at Yokohama Arena, titled Juice=Juice Concert 2021 ~FAMILIA~ Kanazawa Tomoko Final.
 This was also the first concert to feature the new members and Kanazawa's graduation concert.
 In the concert, Uemura Akari was chosen as the group's new leader following Kanazawa's graduation.

-On December 22, the group is set to release their Plastic Love / Familia / Future Smile, which will be the first to feature the new members and Kanazawa's last.
+On December 22, the group is released their Plastic Love / Familia / Future Smile, which will be the first to feature the new members and Kanazawa's last.

-On March 18, 2022, Manaka Inaba announced that she will graduate from the group in May and focus on solo activities.
+On March 18, 2022, Manaka Inaba announced that she will graduate from the group on May 30 in the final concert of the Hello!
+Project 2022 Spring CITY CIRCUIT Juice=Juice CONCERT TOUR ~terzo~ at Nippon Budokan and focus on solo activities.

-On April 20, Juice=Juice will release their third studio album, terzo.
+On April 20, Juice=Juice released their third studio album, terzo.